kroma-network/.github/CONTRIBUTING.md

 ### [Buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md)

-buildifier is a tool for formatting bazel `.bazel` and `.bzl` files with a standard convention.
+Buildifier is a tool for formatting bazel `.bazel` and `.bzl` files with a standard convention.

 Ensure you use version 6.4.0 to prevent conflicts.
-Check the appropriate release for your local environment [here](https://github.com/bazelbuild/buildtools/releases/tag/v6.4.0)
+Check the appropriate release for your local environment [here](https://github.com/bazelbuild/buildtools/releases/tag/v6.4.0).

 **For MacOS:**